popolo-project/popolo-spec/specs/vote-event.md

     >That the House do now proceed to the Orders of the Day.

+1. the [organization](/specs/organization.html) whose members are voting

+    >House of Commons

+1. the legislative context in which the vote event occurs

+    >Sitting No. 36 of the 2nd Session of the 41st Parliament

 1. the time at which the event begins

     >January 1, 2013 at 12:30pm